 Most people prefer to prepare food before the holiday—even when it is a three day holiday—so that the holiday will be more restful for them.
 Generally, religious Jews who observe Jewish laws are even more likely to finish cooking before the holiday as they can't turn electricity (such as ovens) on and off during the holiday.
 On Rosh Hashanah, Passover, Sukkot, and Shavuot, however, religious Jews can "pass fire" from a candle to a gas stove top to cook.
 In addition, they can perform a ritual called Eruv Tavshilin to prepare their Shabbat food during the holiday.

 This Rosh Hashanah dinner, assuming you have invited guests, includes a variety of traditional holiday dishes.

 First Day Lunch

-This lite Rosh Hashanah lunch assumes you are still full from last night's holiday dinner and you are expecting another festive dinner in the evening.
-If you want to add to it, you can also serve left-over brisket and chicken from last night's dinner.
+This light Rosh Hashanah lunch assumes you are still full from last night's holiday dinner and you are expecting another festive dinner in the evening.
+If you want to add to it, you can also serve leftover brisket and chicken from last night's dinner.

 Second Night Dinner

 Assuming there are plenty of leftovers and there is cooking to do for Shabbat, this meal can consist entirely of food left over from the above three meals.

 Given two days of heavy meat meals, it is nice to have dairy meals on the third day.
 Before the holiday, you can prepare and freeze some quiches.
 On the second day of the holiday, you can cook fish in a skillet, boil pasta for the kids, and prepare fresh salads.
 And dairy meals means you can serve ice cream for dessert!